When Boy Meets Girl (Terri Clark song)

 "When Boy Meets Girl" is a song recorded by Canadian country music artist Terri Clark, released on October 23, 1995 as the second single from her eponymous debut studio album.
-Clark co-write the single with Tom Shapiro and Chris Waters, with the latter and Keith Stegall producing the track.
+Clark co-write the single with Tom Shapiro and Chris Waters, with Chris Waters and Keith Stegall producing the track.

 It was another hit for Clark, peaking at number three on both the US and Canada country charts.

 Content

 The song is about the changes brought about in a young man's life "when boy meets girl."

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that Clark's "gutsy twang and the sharp production prowess of Keith Stegall and Chris Waters makes this a solid follow-up and another potential smash for Clark."

 Music video

 The music video was directed by Michael Merriman and premiered in October 1995.

 Chart performance

 "When Boy Meets Girl" debuted at number 75 on the U.S. Billboard Hot Country Singles & Tracks for the week of October 28, 1995.